Bring Your Family and Friends to the Hudson Valley's Summer Craft Fairs

 Ulster County Fairgrounds, New Paltz

 Home crafters, professional artists, and the whole of the Hudson Valley community should visit the Woodstock-New Paltz fair at least once this summer.
-Held during Memorial and Labor Day weekend, the fest packs over 200 juried artists and craftspeople onto the Ulster County Fairgrounds to celebrate the creativity of the hardworking souls throughout the region.
+Held during Labor Day weekend, the fest packs hundreds of artists and craftspeople onto the Ulster County Fairgrounds to celebrate the creativity of the hardworking souls throughout the region.
 With shopping, children’s activities, and massage therapy as only a few of the onsite attractions, this event is one for the books.